 An Officer must be an employee or contractor to a Promoter Member organization.
 Any one person can hold only one Officer role at a time.
 A representative of the Promoter Member organization is called a Director; in the case of an Officer who is not also a Director, such Officer shall not be included for quorum and shall not participate in votes taken by the Board.
 An Officer who is also a Director retains all the rights and privileges obtaining to any other Director.

-If an individual serving as an Officer ceases employment with the Promoter Member organization, or if the Board takes action to remove that individual due to loss of Good Standing or for other reasons, the Board shall at its earliest convenience accept nominations and hold an election to fill the remainder of that individual’s term.
+If an individual serving as an Officer ceases employment with the Promoter Member organization, or if the Board acts to remove that individual,, the Board shall at its earliest convenience accept nominations and hold an election to fill the remainder of that individual’s term.
 If a Promoter Member organization loses its Good Standing, any Officer employed by, or contracted to, that Promoter Member Company also loses his or her Good Standing.
 In that case, the Board shall at its earliest convenience accept nominations and hold an election from among the employees or contractors of the remaining Promoter Member organizations to fill the remainder of that individual’s term.

 Term in Office, Nominations, Voting

-The term of office for all Officers shall be two years with no limit on the number of terms allowed, subject to election to an Officer position.
+The term of office for all Officers shall be two years with no limit on the number of terms allowed,.
 There shall be a call for nominations during the April Board meeting with nominations closing at the end of the May Board meeting.
 Any given Promoter Member organization may submit only one nominee for each Officer position.

-Elections for Officers shall be scheduled for the June Board meeting with nominations published as part of the June Board meeting agenda.
+Elections for Officers shall be scheduled for the June Board meeting with the names of nominees published as part of the June Board meeting agenda.
 Elections for Chair and Secretary shall be held in even numbered years; elections for Vice Chair and Treasurer shall be held in odd numbered years.
-Each Promoter Member organization is entitled to one vote for each Officer position.
+Each Promoter Member organization is entitled to cast one vote for each Officer position.
 Votes for each Officer position are held independently.
 At the conclusion of voting for each Officer position, the nominee with the largest number of votes is declared the winner.
 In the event of a two or more-way tie for first place, there shall be a run-off vote.

 Responsibilities